Ex-FBI Director Comey says he is ‘innocent’ after US court indictment

 - list 4 of 4US defence secretary summons military leaders to Virginia mystery meeting

-The charges against Comey stem from his 2020 testimony to the US Senate Judiciary Committee regarding contact between US President Donald Trump’s election campaign team and Russia during Trump’s 2016 run for president.
+The charges against Comey stem from his 2020 statement to the US Senate Judiciary Committee that he did not authorise the FBI to leak information about an investigation into Russian interference in the 2016 presidential election.

+Comey served as director of the FBI from 2013 to 2017 until he was fired by Trump shortly into his first term in office.

+Since then, he has become a well-known critic of the US President.